 The distinction between task-elicited and self-initiated effort is also based on prior research from the developmental literature by Heyman and colleagues (Heyman & Compton, 2006; Heyman, Gee, & Giles, 2003).
 In one study (Heyman & Compton, 2006, Study 1), kindergarteners and elementary schoolchildren were presented with a hypothetical scenario in which one character was described as having finished a set of puzzles very quickly and another character was described as having finished the puzzles slowly.
 In the generic "effort" condition, the children were told that the quick character "hardly tried at all" whereas the slow character "tried and tried."
 In the "perceived difficulty" condition, the children were instead told that the quick character "thought the puzzles were easy to do" while the slow character "thought the puzzles were hard to do."
 The children were then asked to assess which of the characters was smarter.
-The results showed that, for the older children, those in the generic effort condition tended to think that the slow character was smarter on average (thus, perceiving a positive relation between effort and ability), whereas those in the perceived difficulty condition tended to think that the quick character was smarter (thus, perceiving an inverse relation).
-This finding suggests that information about why someone worked hard can change students' views about how this effort relates to ability.
-When effort is described as originating from the difficulty of the task (as being task-elicited), it leads students to think in terms of an inverse relation between effort and ability.
-However, when effort is not described in terms of difficulty (and thus could potentially originate from some other source), students do not necessarily think in terms of an inverse relation.
+The results showed that, for ed to that students with a tendency to perceive effort as task-elicited perwould view levels of effort as inversely related to levels of ability and, thus, would judge a student who worked hard on an assignment to have less ability than a student who did not work hard.
+In contrast, we expected that students with a tendency to perceive effort as self-initiated would be less likely to view levels of effort as inversely related to levels of ability and, in some cases, might even view these constructs as positively related to each other.